ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Syracuse University Living Expenses, Fees, and More
+Syracuse University Room, Board, Fees, and More

-Room and Board Costs at Syracuse
+Room and Board Costs at Syracuse University

-First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The actual cost of books depends on the courses you take and what kinds of books and materials they require.
-To save money, many students choose to use books from the library or buy books from students who have already taken the course.
+The cost of books often surprises first-year college students.
+The actual cost of books and supplies depends on the courses you take and what kinds of books and materials they require.
+To save money, many students choose to use books from the library or buy used textbooks and materials.

 Annual Fees

-Most schools also have fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.
+The majority of colleges also have fees to help cover the cost of facilties, like the library, gym and computer labs.

-Planes, Trains, and Automobiles: Transportation costs at Syracuse
+Planes, Trains, and Automobiles: Transportation costs at Syracuse University

 Other Costs